for Veterans and the Public

 How will I know if I have it? - Hepatitis A for Patients

-Your doctor can tell you if you have hepatitis A by taking a sample of your blood.
-A blood test for a specific antibody called an IgM antibody can tell if you are infected with hepatitis A. Your doctor will also talk to you about your symptoms, which may include the following:
+Your provider can tell you if you have hepatitis A by taking a sample of your blood.
+A blood test for a specific antibody called an IgM antibody can tell if you are infected with hepatitis A. Your provider will also talk to you about your symptoms, which may include the following:

 - Yellowing of the skin or eyes (called jaundice)